loopbacklogic/forex-trading-bot/README.md

 **The bot will automatically**:
 - Connect to your MT5 demo account
-- Analyze forex pairs for trading signals
+- Analyse forex pairs for trading signals
 - Place trades based on the confluence strategy
 - Manage open positions with trailing stops and break-even logic
 - Log all activities to the console